Alice Horton: Storylines

 In 1983, Alice is almost killed at Salem hospital by a robot being used to dispense medication.
 The same year, Roman Brady is accused of the Salem Slasher murders and, knowing he is innocent, Alice helps him escape.
 She brings him drugged donuts, and as he is being rushed to the hospital Alice helps his brother Bo block the road and affect Roman's escape.
 Abe Carver reluctantly arrests Alice, but she is later released.
 Unhappy that her granddaughter Hope is marrying Larry Welch in 1984, Alice helps Hope's true love Bo kidnap her so that Bo can profess his feelings.
 Discovering that Larry and his boss are involved with a criminal organization, Alice and Tom also try to foil their plans.
 Tom and Alice take in their granddaughter Jennifer Horton in 1987.
 That same year, Alice's former flame Dr. Simon Hopkins comes to town and tries to rekindle his romance with Alice.
 He turns out to be working for crime lord Victor Kiriakis and involved in the attempted killing of Harper Deveraux.
 Wanted by the police, Simon tries to take Alice hostage but is shot.
 In 1988, Alice suspects Tom of having an affair, but he is actually spending time at the Beat Bar, reading poetry written for Alice.
 In 1989, Alice discovers that the judge that had married them had not been legally sworn in; their marriage is technically invalid, and Tom had known all along.
 Tom proposes, and they remarry on October 17, 1989.
 Tom dies in his sleep in 1994.

 A serial killer later called the Salem Stalker strikes in 2003, killing several longtime residents of Salem, including Doug Williams, the husband of Alice's granddaughter Julie, and Mickey's wife Maggie Horton.
 Visiting Tom's grave, Alice finds a note left by Doug which reveals the killer to be Alice's friend Marlena Evans.
 Marlena subsequently murders Alice by choking her with her signature donuts.
 Alice and Marlena's other "victims" are all later revealed to be alive and well as captives in Melaswen, a copy of Salem built on a remote tropical island by the villainous Andre DiMera (posing as Tony).
 Andre had faked their deaths and manipulated a drugged Marlena.
 On December 26, 2006, Alice appears at Christmas dinner, and later attends the annual Horton barbecue on July 4, 2007.
 She last appears on December 26, 2007, celebrating Christmas with the Hortons.
-Although Alice was not seen on screen, she was referenced many times and remained part of the show until her death on June 23, 2010.
+Although Alice was not seen, she was referenced many times and remained part of the show until her death on June 23, 2010.
 During her final days, family members and friends came to Salem to say their final farewells.

+In 2024, Alice appears in flashbacks as the family reminisces on the good times while salvaging through the charred remains of the Horton house.
+In further flashbacks, she is played by Sydney K. Smith where Tom and Alice are young and struggle until they buy the house for them and their children.